Not all CBD products are created equal.

 Both CBD isolate and broad-spectrum products offer their own benefits and advantages.

-The latter is associated with powerful effects as it contains a range of cannabinoids and terpenes that may work together to produce better results as part of the entourage effect.
+The latter is associated with powerful effects as it contains a range of cannabinoids and terpenes that may work together to produce better results for promoting general wellness as part of the entourage effect.

 On the other hand, CBD isolate allow beginners to observe the isolated effect of CBD.